nadh1r/rs-daa-analysis/README.md

 ## Implementation-outcome data

 Implementation outcomes were summarised descriptively using outcome-specific eligible populations.
-The source counts for penetration and component-specific fidelity were manually derived and verified through reconciliation of the RS-DAA masterlist, the Klinik Kesihatan Pandamaran (Panda) treatment record and laboratory records.
+The source counts for penetration and component-specific fidelity were manually derived and verified through reconciliation of the RS-DAA masterlist, the Klinik Kesihatan Pandamaran treatment record and laboratory records.
 The repository contains only the verified aggregate counts and does not contain identifiable source records.

 Penetration was calculated as 84 enrolled participants among 92 eligible HCV antibody-positive PWUD who were offered RS-DAA (91.3%).
-The 94 individuals initially identified comprised 84 recorded in the RS-DAA masterlist, seven identified from the Panda treatment record and three from laboratory records.
+The 94 individuals initially identified comprised 84 recorded in the RS-DAA masterlist, seven identified from the Klinik Kesihatan Pandamaran treatment record and three from laboratory records.
 Two individuals did not meet the eligibility criteria, leaving 92 eligible individuals; eight of those eligible individuals followed the conventional standard-of-care pathway.

 Component-specific fidelity was calculated using the applicable eligible population for each component: